balvig/chili/README.md

 - resource route generator adds routes both to engine and main routes file
 - Deface caches overrides in production.
 Monkey patch?
-- Need to use DSL branch from deface
 - Have to add gemspec to main app

 ### Minor niggles